Aim4kill/BF4_Stats_Research/README.md

 # BF4_Stats_Research

 Here i am trying to understand stat values that are sent from blaze server, more specifically the stat values that starts with c_
 Later i may look at other stat values.
+If you are willing to use this research data in your code, please note that this data may not be accurate, i might be mistaken somewhere.
+This research is stil work in progress and this file will be updated when i will have interest in doing so :)

 # Criteria stat codes